Marjo Postma | Visit in the studio at EKWC

 Just 6 minutes by train from Tilburg, the village Oisterwijk is located.
 There, I visited the European Ceramic Work Centre (EKWC) to talk with artist Marjo Postma in her residency studio.
-In 1984, Postma won in 1984 the Prix de Rome, the oldest and most generous prize for talented artists and architects in the Netherlands.
-Marjo Postma mainly works on paper, using pencils, ink and watercolours.
+In 1984, Postma won 1984 the Prix de Rome, the oldest and most generous prize for talented artists and architects in the Netherlands.
+Marjo Postma mainly works on paper, using pencils, ink, and watercolors.
 Currently, she is delving into the possibilities of clay and glazes during her three-month residency at the EKWC.
 The impressive presence of large scale ovens and all-around technical support opens up a new way of working with an unfamiliar medium for the artist.

 Diving is no longer necessary

 Marjo Postma is inspired by nature.
-The first thing I notice when I enter her studio is a newspaper print of the famous ‘Wildlife photograph of the Year 2019’ by Yongqing Bao, pinned on a large pin board.
+The first thing I notice when I enter her studio is a newspaper print of the famous ‘Wildlife photograph of the Year 2019’ by Yongqing Bao, pinned on a large pinboard.
 The humorous photo shows an encounter between a Tibetan fox and a marmot.
 It is not the only playful gesture in her studio because next to this image, experiments in clay and porcelain adorn the studio wall.
-On a table lies an unfinished work covered by a damp beach towel with colourful tropical sea creatures.
+On a table lies an unfinished work covered by a damp beach towel with colorful tropical sea creatures.

 The beach towel is a playful nod to what inspires Postma the most.
 Especially the aquatic world speaks to her imagination.
 As a child, she used to watch Jacques Cousteau, the French ocean explorer.
 His subaquatic adventures sparked her interest in the shapes of submerged sea life.
-Over time, she gathered a large collection of inspiring and colourful images of underwater flora and fauna.
+Over time, she gathered a large collection of inspiring and colorful images of underwater flora and fauna.
 She uses these directly and indirectly to create her work.
 Now, these images have become like a mental library for her.
 She tells me: “I used to travel a lot, I saw a lot, I used to dive a lot.
 The images are now all in my head.
 Scubadiving is no longer necessary.”

 As she guides me through her work process, I come to understand that Marjo Postma is an artist who puts trust in her materials.
 She truly tries to understand the media that she works with, and this understanding is exactly what guides her in her work process.
 During my visit, Postma shows me different samples and experiments.
 We talk about clay and the patience that is needed to let the work dry.
-We talk about the glaze, the colours, the sizes – all practicalities that shape a sensible conversation about new works in which exploration, play and inquisitiveness have a major role.
+We talk about the glaze, the colors, the sizes – all practicalities that shape a sensible conversation about new works in which exploration, play, and inquisitiveness have a major role.

 Looking for a similarly intuitive approach towards this new medium, Postma started on a small scale.
-By rolling with her hands long strings of clay the artist found a way to handle the material so it resembles a line.
+By using her hands to roll long strings of clay the artist found a way to handle the material so it resembles a line.
 This process became easier once she started to use a clay extruder.
 The strings, long and flexible, look like grey clay worms.
 The strings allow themselves to be attached in various ways.
 By slowly building the lines of clay up into a vertical shape, tower-like objects were the result.
 The work became in Symbiosis and that is exactly what Postma was looking for: a way to incorporate her drawing-like spontaneous approach into ceramics.

 Over time, her towers grew bigger, which made the drying time longer, and the glazing processes more complex.
 A glazed tower that left the oven was called “perfect” according to one of EKWC’s technical assistants.
 But this was not satisfying enough for Postma, as she prefers her glazes to appear alive (“I like it to look a bit dirty”).
-The colours of her ceramics after glazing look like they are pulled straight from the sea bed.
+The colors of her ceramics after glazing look like they are pulled straight from the sea bed.
 The glazed surfaces have a mottled appearance, with deep dark tones in varying hues and combinations of grey, green and blue.
-This gives her sculptural works a facinating appearance, with each tower having its own characteristics.
+This gives her sculptural works a fascinating appearance, with each tower having its characteristics.